Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 #### *{START..END..INCREMENT}* (if using Bash v4.0+)

 Similarly, if you are running Bash v4.0+, then this is similar to `{START..END}`, but with the increment component added to it.
+To once again go from 0 to 10 by twos you would say:

 ```
   for i in {0..10..2}; do